 The Program in Elementary Education (PK-6) is designed for candidates who have a four- year degree and desire to teach in elementary schools.
 The program leads to an initial endorsement in Elementary Education and a Master of Education degree.
 The candidate's transcript will be evaluated to determine if the curriculum prerequisite requirements approved by the State have been completed.
-In addition, the PRAXIS I and II (Elementary Content Knowledge) assessments, Virginia Communication and Literacy Assessment (VCLA) must be satisfied during the admission phase.
+In addition, the Praxis Core Academic Skills for Educations (CASE) Mathematics and Praxis II (Elementary Content Knowledge) assessments, Virginia Communication and Literacy Assessment (VCLA) must be satisfied during the admission phase.
 The Reading for Virginia Educators (RVE) Assessment must be satisfied prior to candidacy.
 Assessment requirements may change according to the Virginia Department of Education licensure regulations.